 “Sage Vasishtha replied, ‘O Lord Rama!
 O One of keen intelligence!
-Merely by remembering Your Name one can cross the ocean of material miseries!
+Merely by remembering Your name one can cross the ocean of material miseries!
 You have only questioned me to benefit all humanity and for fulfilling everyone’s desires.
 Let me describe that day of fasting which purifies the whole world.
-That auspicious day O Rama is known as Vaisakha-Shukla Ekadasi, which falls on a Dvadasi.
-This sin eliminating Ekadasi is famous as Mohini Ekadasi.
+That auspicious day O Rama is known as Vaisakha-Shukla Ekadashi, which falls on a Dvadasi.
+This sin eliminating Ekadashi is famous as Mohini Ekadashi.

-‘Truly, O Lord, this Ekadasi frees the fortunate soul who observes it, from the network of material illusion.
-Therefore, if You wish to dispel Your sufferings, observe this auspicious Ekadasi perfectly, for it removes all obstacles from one’s path and allays great miseries.
+‘Truly, O Lord, this Ekadashi frees the fortunate soul who observes it, from the network of material illusion.
+Therefore, if You wish to dispel Your sufferings, observe this auspicious Ekadashi perfectly, for it removes all obstacles from one’s path and allays great miseries.

-Kindly listen as I describe its glories, for merely hearing about this auspicious Ekadasi, neutralizes reactions to the greatest sins.
+Kindly listen as I describe its glories, for merely hearing about this auspicious Ekadashi, neutralizes reactions to the greatest sins.

 ‘On the banks of the River Sarasvati, there was once a beautiful city named Bhadravati ruled by King Dyutiman.
 O Rama!
 That steadfast, truthful, and highly intelligent king was born in the dynasty of the Moon (Chandra-vamsa).